chrisridd/opendj-utils/README.md

 opendj-utils
 ============

-Small utilities for the OpenDJ LDAP server
+Some small utilities for the OpenDJ LDAP server.

+* slowops - analyzes operation times in access logs
+* decodecsn - decodes replication CSNs